andrew-a-hale/simple-data-pipeline/post.md

 But we do need to invent some toy-problems to experiment with new technologies...
 So this is my reusable toy-problem that runs entirely locally.

-Here is a link to the github repo: [link]
+Here is a link to the github repo: https://github.com/andrew-a-hale/simple-data-pipeline